 Villa Verde’s menu continues to grow with the addition of seafood options including Yellowfin Tuna Ceviche, Shrimp Ceviche, Blackened Tuna, and Salmon.
 Other new menu items include skirt steak wrap and rib-eye steak.

-To mark the second anniversary of its 10th Street location, Villa Verde begins offering Saturday brunch.
+To mark the second anniversary of its 10th Street location, Villa Verde briefly offers Saturday brunch.
 Since the first brunch coincides with Veterans Day, all members of the Armed Services eat free.

 The restaurant purchases a state-of-the-art coffee brewer and begins serving coffee roasted by Greenville’s Blackbeard Coffee Roasters.

-Yordanys and the Villa Verde staff are featured on the WNCT-TV news for their mission to feed hot meals to migrant workers in the fields in Pitt and Greene Counties.
+Yordanys and the Villa Verde staff are featured on WNCT-TV newscast for their mission to feed hot meals to migrant workers in the fields in Pitt and Greene Counties.
 Funding is provided by a local group of Christian business leaders know as C-12.

 Villa Verde holds its first Christmas party for the community, with visits from Santa!
 Patrons are invited to bring ornaments to hang on the huge outdoor Christmas tree on display in front of the restaurant.
 Yordanys leads a tree-lighting ceremony with Santa.